 The accompanying unaudited condensed consolidated financial statements of HEICO Corporation and its subsidiaries (collectively, "HEICO," or the "Company") have been prepared in conformity with accounting principles generally accepted in the United States of America for interim financial information and in accordance with the instructions to Form 10-Q. Therefore, the condensed consolidated financial statements do not include all information and footnotes normally included in annual consolidated financial statements and should be read in conjunction with the consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended October 31, 2011.
 The October 31, 2011 Condensed Consolidated Balance Sheet has been derived from the Company's audited consolidated financial statements.
-In the opinion of management, the unaudited condensed consolidated financial statements of operations and statements of cash flows for such interim periods presented.
-The results of operations for the six months ended April 30, 2012 are not necessarily indicative of the results which may be expected for the entire fiscal year.
+In the opinion of management, the unaudited condensed consolidated financial statements (consisting principally of normal recurring accruals) necessary for a fair presentation of the condensed consolidated balance sheets, statements of operations and statements of cash flows for such interim periods presented.
+The results of operations for the nine months ended July 31, 2012 are not necessarily indicative of the results which may be expected for the entire fiscal year.